-Spalding's The Writing Road to Reading is a total language arts program that integrates essential research-based components, educational philosophy, and a methodology consisting of time-tested principles of learning and instruction.
-Spalding integrates direct instruction in listening, speaking, spelling, writing, and reading.
-The Spalding mission is to develop skilled readers, critical listeners, accomplished speakers, spellers, writers, and lifelong learners.
+Spalding utilizes a structed approach to literacy by focusing on principles such as phonemic awareness, systematic phonics instruction, decoding, morphology, fluency, and comprehension.
+At its core, Spalding introduces students to the most fundamental pieces of the language by breaking words into phonograms.
+Additionally, Spalding integrates direct instruction in speaking and listening, spelling, writing, and reading.
+The Spalding mission is to develop skilled readers, critical listeners and accomplished speakers, spellers, writers, and life-long learners.
 A strong emphasis on grammar, both oral and written, will be stressed on all CTA campuses.